Chester-Gillon/fpga_sio/fpga_tests/VD100_enum/readme.txt

 c.
 Make the following changes:
    - In xdma set maximum link speed to 8 GT/s
    - In pcie set maximum link speed to 8 GT/s and maximum link width to X4
-   - In xdma set revision_id to 01
+   - In xdma set Revision ID to 01
-   - In pcie set PF revsion_id to 01
+   - In pcie set PF Revision ID to 01

 In the HP Pavilion 590-p0053na desktop couldn't get the gen3_x4 design to enumerate.